pauldardeau/misere/README.md

 C++ Standards
 =============
 The code is somewhat C++11 compliant.
-The intention is to make it highly compliant, although this will take some time.
-Currently, there is very minimal use of C++11 smart pointers.
-The plan is to start converting over to using smart pointers in place of raw pointers.
+The intention is to make it more and more C++11 compliant over time.

 Coding Style
 ============